Vegan food near me: Your guide to the vegan restaurants in Las Vegas

 Cinnaholic

 Popular plant-based cinnamon buns, savory eats and more.
-Multiple locations in town.
+Multiple Vegas locations.

 Crossroads Kitchen

 Celeb chef Tal Ronnen brings his upscale vegan concept, Crossroads Kitchen, to Resorts World Las Vegas.
 It’s the city’s first vegan fine dining establishment.
-Open for brunch and dinner on weekends as of Sept.
-2022, and lunch and dinner weekdays.
-Next to the restaurant is a fast-casual version serving burgers and more.
+Open for an all-you-can-eat brunch buffet on Sundays and dinner every night, the popular Mediterranean restaurant is the only vegan restaurant on The Strip open for dinner.

 Daikon Vegan Sushi & More